Ho Chi Minh City University of Social Sciences and Humanities: Current status

-The University of Social Sciences and Humanities has more than 890 faculty members and non-teaching staff.
+The university has more than 890 faculty members and non-teaching staff.
 The percentage of the academic staff holding professorial titles or postgraduate degrees is 98.4%.
 There are more than 22,000 students enrolled in 28 undergraduate programs, 38 postgraduate programs and over 10 joint programs in collaboration with international partners.

 the University of Social Sciences and Humanities is regarded as one of the major institutions in the field of social sciences and humanities in Vietnam.
 The university is the pioneering institution in offering new academic programs to meet societal demands such as Vietnamese Studies, Oriental Studies, Anthropology, International Relations, Urban Studies, Spanish Linguistics and Literature, Italian Linguistics and Literature.
 In addition, the university is the leading institution nationwide in having over 300 registered international students — from Japan, South Korea, Laos, Cambodia, the United States, Singapore, Austria, Turkey, Thailand, and Australia — in degree programs and over 2,000 students enrolled in short-term courses each year.

 The university has about 22,000 undergraduate and postgraduate students in 28 undergraduate programs, 38 postgraduate programs and over 10 joint programs in collaboration with international partners.